Necrolesian/morrowind-mod-list/list.md

 Ownership Overhaul
 BTB's Game Improvements - Necro Edit
 Balanced Passive Races and Birthsigns
-Morrowind Anti-Cheese - BTBGI Compatibility
+BTBGI Necro Edit Tweaked and Patches
 Better Character Classes
 No Rest Without Beds
 No Beds for the Diseased